thatjpk/obs-browser-sources/README.md

 The master branch of this repository is periodically merged into `gh-pages`, so you can load widgets directly from github.
 Like [this](http://thatjpk.github.io/obs-browser-sources/clock-source/index.html).
+However, if you want stability, it's still advised to download and use the files locally.